vercel/hyper/PLUGINS.md

 ### Running your plugin
 To load, your plugin should expose at least one API method.
 All possible methods are listed [here](https://github.com/vercel/hyper/blob/canary/app/plugins/extensions.ts).

-After launching Hyper in dev mode, run `yarn run app`, it should log that your plugin has been correcty loaded: `Plugin hyper-awesome-plugin (0.1.0) loaded.`.
+After launching Hyper in dev mode, run `yarn run app`, it should log that your plugin has been correctly loaded: `Plugin hyper-awesome-plugin (0.1.0) loaded.`.
 Name and version printed are the ones in your plugins `package.json` file.

 When you put a `console.log()` in your plugin code, it will be displayed in the Electron dev-tools, but only if it is located in a renderer method, like component decorators.
 If it is located in the Electron main process method, like the `onApp` handler, it will be displayed in your terminal where you ran `yarn run app` or in your VSCode console.